Global real estate: Opportunity for income and diversification

 Real estate's income premium drives performance

 Global real estate’s income premium and low volatility explain a record of attractive returns that make this asset class a complement to stocks and bonds.
 Private real estate’s income returns have been higher and more stable than other asset classes because they depend on long-term rental contracts spanning three to 15 years, depending on market and sector.
-Real estate leases staggered over different time periods help to reduce the impact of economic cycles on income, which remains relatively consistent — even during periods of economic distress.
-Exhibit 9 shows that income returns for global private real estate and REITs have been higher and more stable over time, compared to the yield on stocks and bonds.
-For example, global private real estate’s yield spread over global government bonds and stocks averaged 3.6 and 2.8 percentage points, respectively, for the 11-year period 2007-2017.
-The yield spread contributed to global private real estate’s competitive returns, relative to global stocks and bonds (Exhibit 10).
+Real estate leases staggered over different time periods help to reduce the impact of economic cycles on income, which remains relatively consistent— even during periods of economic distress.
+Figure 9 shows that income returns for global private real estate and REITs have been higher and more stable over time, compared to the yield on stocks and bonds.
+For example, global private real estate’s yield spread over global government bonds and stocks averaged 3.4 and 2.5 percentage points, respectively, for the 12-year period 2007-2018.
+The yield spread contributed to global private real estate’s competitive returns, relative to global stocks and bonds (Figure 10).
 More recently, real estate’s yield advantage has increased as global bond yields have declined more rapidly, making real estate an attractive alternative to bonds in a low-yield environment.

 Private real estate offers better global coverage than less-mature REITs markets